0K9090/sm64ex-omm.sh/README.md

   - It can build and run repos.
 Cannot install custom textures, models, sounds, and custom patches.
 ### 10.13.22 - 1.0.0
   - Make the basics of the menu.
 Only movement and selection so far (which means it can't build anything yet).
+---
 ## Bugs
-  - Don't press enter as well. *Cause:* UNKNOWN
+  - Holding a button can cause delay for your next input.
 ## TODO
- - Get the build options menu working.
+ - Get custom assets working.

 The rest of the README is just a modified version of @PeachyPeachSM64's.